Skip to main content

 The 17 matras (beats) of Shikhar Taal are uniquely subdivided into five vibhags (divisions) of 4, 4, 3, 2, and 4 beats.
 This intricate structure is marked by 5 taalis (claps) and, notably, has no khaali (wave).

 The Theka (basic rhythmic pattern) for Shikhar Taal follows a unique structure that defines its character.
-The standard notation is as follows:
+The standard notation is as follows, presented in five mobile-friendly rows:

 Shikhar Taal Theka (17 Beats)